johnwarden/jonathanwarden.com/content/social-protocols/multidimensional-community-notes/index.md

 What happens if we go higher than 2 dimensions?
 When we do this, we find that users are actually highly polarized along two dimensions, but that there is still a third "common ground" dimension with lower entropy.

-The graph of users in three dimensions looks like a bottle cop, with the top of the cap pointing in the direction of lowest entropy (common ground).
-Users along the rim of the bottle cap have low values for the common ground dimension, and high values for some linear combination of the two polarity dimensions.
-The bottom of the bottle cap is open/hollow because users that have a low value for the polarity factors have a high value for the common-ground factor.
+The graph of users in three dimensions looks like a hollow hemisphere, with the top of the hemisphere "pointing" in the direction of lowest entropy (common ground).
+Users along the of the hemisphere have low values for the common ground dimension, and high values for some linear combination of the two polarity dimensions.
+The bottom of the hemisphere is open/hollow because users that have a low value for the polarity factors have a high value for the common-ground factor.
 The more polarized users get along some dimensions, the lower their common ground factor tends to become, and the closer they approach one of the points on the rim.

 The blue arrow points in the direction of "common ground".